Christian fellowships of "the Remnants" movement: Beliefs and practices

 According to Snuffer's interpretation of the scriptures, the present Gospel dispensation, as restored through Joseph Smith, has ended, and a new Gospel dispensation has begun.
 Adherents believe all splinter groups that formed following the death of Smith had the opportunity to re-enter the covenant with God, but they all failed to do so and instead entered a state of final apostasy, with the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS Church), now known as the Community of Christ (CoC), and LDS Church being the last two to do so.

 As foretold in scriptures, remnants, especially the indigenous peoples of the Americas, will adopt Christ's covenant in these Last Days.
 (The indigenous remnants are likely mixed-blooded; in LDS belief, such individuals are considered among the House of Israel).
 The present period is a time of the Lord calling out those to transition between the dispensation that resulted in the establishment of the Church of Christ through Smith and this next, foretold dispensation of Israel.

 With regard to the 1844 succession crisis within Mormonism after the murder of Smith, the Snuffer movement holds beliefs similar to those formerly maintained by the CoC, namely that Brigham Young, who ultimately took leadership of the largest portion of Smith's followers, was in apostasy from Smith's teachings.
 The movement rejects Young's assertions to have possessed authority to fill the position held by Smith.
 The movement agrees with the current teachings of the LDS Church in rejecting Young's theological innovations such as his attempt to formulate his Adam God theory.
 The movement goes further and rejects any doctrinal innovations by Young.

+The group preaches heterosexual monogamy, although it does not advocate for the break-up of polygamous families.
 Most in the movement agree with the CoC's formerly maintained belief that Smith did not practice plural marriage, believing instead that Young promulgated this innovation.

 Unlike either the LDS Church or CoC, movement believers hold that spiritual authority to perform certain gospel ordinances as restored through Smith passed from the earth at Smith's death but will be restored upon the building of a new temple.

 The fellowships believe Smith taught that the Last Days covenant people should forswear allegiance to any institution but to enact the same to each individual's own covenants and to Smith's open canon of scripture.
 (Compare these beliefs with some of the aspects of Sola Scriptura, a doctrinal foundation of Protestantism.
 In this respect, movement beliefs perhaps occupy some ground between the institutional authoritarianism of the LDS Church and individual conscience-privileging Nonconformist Protestantism.)